keptn/lifecycle-toolkit/docs-new/docs/components/scheduling.md

 The Keptn Scheduler then checks the status of the WorkloadVersion CR to see if the `pre-deployment` checks have finished successfully.
-If the pre-deployment checks have finished successfully, the **Keptn Scheduler** allows the Pod to be bind to a node.
+If the pre-deployment checks have finished successfully, the **Keptn Scheduler** allows the Pod to be bound to a node.
-If the `pre-deployment` checks have not finished successfully within 5 minutes, the Pod is not bound to a note and it remains in a Pending state.
+If the `pre-deployment` checks have not finished successfully within 5 minutes, the Pod is not bound to a node and it remains in a Pending state.

 It is important to note that the Keptn Scheduler is a plugin to the default Kubernetes scheduler.
 This means that all of the checks that are by default performed by the default Kubernetes scheduler